 Challenges with Procurement and Supply Chain

 Steve Gormley: [00:27:06] Quality product and pricing, just like any other business.
 All the procurement issues that you would have in any other retail business are the same for us.
-It’s access to quality product that is either branded or has a consumer following, and being able to deliver that to the consumer in a timely manner and having enough inventory of popular strains in stock, in procurement.
+It’s access to quality product that is either branded or has a consumer following.
+Then it’s delivering that to the consumer in a timely manner.
+You need enough popular strains in stock.
 It comes down to your relationships.
 Assuming you’re not in the cultivation business, so it’s having the right relationships with the right cultivators and manufacturers.

 Dani [00:27:43] That’s really interesting that you mentioned this because we talked to a lot of cannabis CFOs and what they mention is, they usually go for the same vendors all the time and they make sure that they’re establishing those relationships really long term.
 This is one of our last questions.
 I’m really curious on when it comes to tracking spend in a cannabis business.
 What are some mistakes that cannabis owners usually take?